iPhone 8 vs Sony Xperia XZ2

 Other than a glass back (allowing for wireless charging), it's the same as 2016's iPhone 7; other than the removed headphone port and solid-state Home button it's the same as 2015's iPhone 6s; in fact in most respects this is the same design we got in the iPhone 6 in 2014.
 In phone design terms this is half classic and half antique: it still looks elegant but the rest of the market (including the 8's own sibling, the iPhone X) has moved on to edge-to-edge screens and more modern aspect ratios.

 Note that neither phone has a headphone port: you can listen to music via their Lightning and USB-C ports respectively, or buy a pair of wireless headphones.

 The iPhone's rear-facing camera is on the righthand side (as you take a photo), whereas the XZ2's camera is in the middle of the back, with the fingerprint scanner below it.
 We prefer the Apple way (and particularly having the fingerprint scanner on the front of the device where we can see it), but there are fans of both approaches.

 Indeed, aesthetics in general are subjective, so here are photos of the two devices so you can make up your own mind which look you prefer.

 iPhone 8 in pictures

 Sony Xperia XZ2 in pictures

-You've got three options for the iPhone 8: gold, silver and Space Grey.
+You've got four options for the iPhone 8: gold, silver, Space Grey and a newer (PRODUCT)RED version.
 The XZ2 is available in Liquid Black, Liquid Silver, Petrol Blue and Ash Pink.

 More important than what they look like, what can these phones do?